triska/clpfd/README.md

    ![Solution for 8 queens](figures/queens8_solution.png) ![Solution for 50 queens](figures/queens50_solution.png)

+   Try to find solutions for larger N. Reorder the variables so that `ff` breaks ties by selecting more central variables first.

 7. [**knight_tour.pl**](knight_tour.pl): Closed Knight's Tour using CLP(FD)
    constraints.
 This is an example of using a more complex **global constraint** called